 After experiencing several dreams that are challenging to document owing to their uniqueness and high frequency of occurrence, I have started wondering about the link between lucid dreaming and automatic writing.
 They are both considered psychic writings; and the primary difference between them is that automatic writing can only be done while awake and lucid dreaming can only be done while asleep.

 I feel that the ability to use Lucid Dreaming and Automatic Writing to compose original works requires patience and lessons even if you are naturally gifted.
 I am currently learning Automatic Writing from Anna Saya at my own pace.
 I strongly feel that when you combine both, you will be able to generate material much faster than usual.
-For instance, currently I have four to five writing pads that are filled with lucid dream content or the material that’s derived from it.
-I run out of stationary very fast when I am handling my dreams; and, I still lack patience because these dreams are very unique and difficult to understand.
-Some of them are still sitting in recorded format, and I have not yet been able to write them down.
-My first book is done and my second book is pending.
-I have even come across a painter who is interested in painting my works.
+For instance, currently I have several writing pads that are filled with lucid dream content or the material that’s derived from it.
+It is challenging to document these dreams; e.g., it takes time to recall the dreams.
+Some of these dreams are still sitting in recorded format; and, I have not yet been able to write them down.
+I am slowly working towards finishing a book about my creative dreams.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.